-The symposium over two days will feature a series of lecture by leading scientists and invite younger investigators to present posters.
-The symposium is a first time initiative to discuss the shaping of the immune system in early childhood has consequences for the adult.
+This two-day symposium will feature a series of lectures by leading scientists; younger investigators are invited to present posters.
+The symposium is a first-time initiative to discuss the shaping of the immune system in early childhood and its consequences for the adult life.

 Organizing and scientific committee

 Olle Kämpe, Stockholm, Sweden and Åke Lernmark, Malmö, Sweden,

 Daniel Agardh, Malmö, Sweden